-Performance review and discussion for Teaching Affiliates was introduced in 2016 and was a useful opportunity for the Director of Teaching and Teaching Affiliate Co-ordinator to meet Teaching Affiliates individually, to review their teaching year.
-It will be compulsory for all Teaching Affiliates to attend a Teaching Review meeting in 2017 and a separate form is used at a meeting with the Director of Teaching and Teaching Affiliate Co-ordinator.
+Reviews for Teaching Affiliates was introduced in 2016 and was a useful opportunity for the Director of Teaching and Teaching Affiliate Co-ordinator to meet Teaching Affiliates individually, to review their teaching year.
+It will be compulsory for all Teaching Affiliates to attend a Teaching Review meeting each year and a separate form is used at a meeting with the Director of Teaching and Teaching Affiliate Co-ordinator.
 Teaching Affiliates are asked to complete the form and submit it at least 3 full working days before their scheduled meeting.

 'New to Teaching' Resource